SapientTechnologies/SapientBusiness-Docs/en/development/branding.md

 ## Branding with Sapient

-We define your brand’s purpose, its values, personality, positionings, and the brand-to-customer proposition.
+We define your brand’s purpose, values, personality, positionings, and the brand-to-customer proposition.
 \
 \
-Experts craft a clear vision for your brand’s experiences and a roadmap to bring it all to market in strategic, compelling, and competitive ways.
+Our experts craft a clear vision for your brand’s experiences and a roadmap to bring it all to market in strategic, compelling, and competitive ways.
 We identify the channels with the highest or most unique potential to deliver the brand’s goals.

 ### Our Branding solutions include: